yoniabrams/Notes_on_HuggingFace_Transformer_Library/README.md

 <br><br>
 10. `'zero-shot-classification'`
 - The process by which a model can classify data into multiple classes without any specific training examples for those classes.
 - An example would help here.
-This example is taken from Huggin Face's page on [Zero-Shot Classification](https://huggingface.co/tasks/zero-shot-classification):
+This example is taken from Hugging Face's page on [Zero-Shot Classification](https://huggingface.co/tasks/zero-shot-classification):
 ```python
 task = 'zero-shot-classification'